lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 > ## Always use Tab completion
 >
-> * it will save you time
+> * It will save you time.
 >
-> * you will notice immediately whether you misspelled a name
+> * You will notice immediately whether you misspelled a name.
 >
 {: .callout}